acuminous/filby/README.md

                  └────────────────────────┘
 </pre>

 It can therefore be extended by other systems.
-For example, the client in the above diagram could be another backend system, caching proxy, a web application, a CI / CD pipeline responsible for building a client side data module, or an ETL process for exporting the reference data to the company data lake.
+For example, the client in the above diagram could be another backend system, caching proxy, a web application, a websocket application, a CI / CD pipeline responsible for building a client side data module, or an ETL process for exporting the reference data to the company data lake.

 ### Concepts
 RDF has four key concepts